-In the third quarter of 2016, we received \$90.8 million for the initial closing to sell the majority of our urban wireless rooftop and tower sites to Vertical Bridge ("Tower Transaction").
+In the third quarter of 2016, we received \$90.8 million for the initial closing to sell to Vertical Bridge Towers II, LLC ("Vertical Bridge") the majority of our urban wireless rooftop and tower sites ("Tower Transaction").
 Additionally, we entered into a Master Lease Agreement with Vertical Bridge to lease collocation space on communications towers and facilities that were sold to Vertical Bridge.
+We sold additional tower sites to Vertical Bridge in 2017 for total consideration of \$6.8 million.